Safe at School

 Read about your child’s rights under Section 504, the Americans with Disabilities Act, and other federal laws.

-This information was prepared by the American Diabetes Association, a national leader in diabetes information and advocacy.
+This information was prepared by the ADA, a national leader in diabetes information and advocacy.
 It covers state rules on diabetes care in public schools, and may not include all the important details.
 We strive to be constantly up to date, but laws can change.
 It is not a substitute for professional legal advice.
-If you need more information or help, email askADA@diabetes.org or call us at 1-800-DIABETES (342-2383).
+If you need more information or help, email AskADA@diabetes.org or call us at 1-800-DIABETES (342-2383).
 We have experienced legal advocates who are here to help.

 Some states give more protections, or give helpful guidance on how to best provide diabetes care in the school setting.
 Learn about your state’s laws and resources here: